kdw2060/bose-soundtouch-alt-interface/README.md

 ## Installation and configuration

 1. Download or fork this project
-2. Edit the speaker array and the discovery-function in `server.js` to match your speaker lay-out.
-Use the exact names you gave them when you configured them.
-3. Edit the list of radio channels in `index.html` to your preferred stations.
+2. Edit the list of radio channels in `index.html` to your preferred stations.
 You can find the radiochannel codes quickly via http://vtuner.com/setupapp/guide/asp/BrowseStations/startpage.asp
-4. Only if you want to use the intercom functionality:
+3. Only if you want to use the intercom functionality:
     - get a developer API key from http://developer.bose.com
     - enter your key on line 5 in `scripts.js`
-5. Install with `npm install` from the node console
+4. Install with `npm install` from the node console
-6. Run `node server.js` and point your browser to localhost:3001
+5. Run `node server.js` and point your browser to localhost:3001

 ## Still to come